10darts/documentation/reference/android/sdk.rst

         :outertype: TendartsSDK.ILocationAlerter

-        Alert the user that location is not enabled, good place to open device location settings for the user
+        Alert the user that location is not enabled, good place to open device location settings for the user.

         :param parent: could be null.